 Address: 4500 Ocean Blvd, San Diego, CA 92109

-Crystal Pier Hotel & Cottages sit on the privately-owned Crystal Pier and are some of the unique accommodations in all of San Diego.
+Crystal Pier Hotel & Cottages sit on the privately owned Crystal Pier (i.e. “the PB Pier”) and are some of the unique accommodations in Pacific Beach and all of San Diego.
 Some cottages, depending on the tide, sit over the water.

-Keep in mind that light sleepers might have trouble with sounds of the ocean echoing under the pier.
-Crystal Pier is also open to the public and one of the best places in San Diego to watch the sunset.
+Keep in mind that light sleepers might have trouble with the sounds of the ocean echoing under the pier.
+Crystal Pier is also open to the public and is one of the best places in San Diego to watch the sunset.
+Due to recent storm damage, the end of the pier beyond the cottages is now closed off, unfortunately.
+But there is still full access to the parts of the pier nearest land where the Crystal Pier Hotel & Cottages is located.

-However, after the pier closes in the evening, only hotel guests have key access to it.
+The pier closes to the public in the evening, at which time only hotel guests have key access to it.
 Reservations open up 11 months in advance, must be made in person or by phone, and fill up quickly.

 Tips for Booking Pacific Beach San Diego Hotels

-Here’s how to further drill down to see if staying in Pacific Beach hotels is right for your San Diego vacation and some advice for choosing guest rooms.
+Here’s how to further drill down to see if staying at hotels in Pacific Beach is right for your San Diego vacation and some advice for choosing guest rooms.

 Hotels in Pacific Beach for Families

-Families frequently ask me whether Pacific Beach is a good fit, and the answer depends on your tolerances.
+Families frequently ask me whether Pacific Beach in San Diego is a good fit, and the answer depends on your tolerances.

 Your kids might see and smell things along the boardwalk that might make you uncomfortable, but this is less of an issue on the sand.